pixpilot/scaffoldfy/docs/FEATURES.md

 }
 ```

-In this example, if the `project-info` template has a prompt `useTypeScript`, this template will only run if the user answered `true`.
+In this example, if the `project-info` configuration has a prompt `useTypeScript`, this configuration will only run if the user answered `true`.

 #### 4. Git Repository Check

-Only run Git-related templates in Git repositories:
+Only run Git-related configurations in Git repositories:

 ```json
 {